FAQ about exchange studies

 The deadline to drop a course is three weeks after the course starts.

-Exchange students with non-EU/EEA citizenship need to be registered for at least 30 credits per semester.
-This is because the Swedish Migration Agency requires students to be accepted to full-time studies to issue residence permits.
+Exchange students with non-EU/EEA citizenship have to be admitted to 30 credits, per semester.
+This is due to the Swedish Migration Agency's requirements of full-time studies, on-campus, to issue residence permits.

 My courses overlap, what do I do?